raganwald/raganwald.github.com/index.md

 At PagerDuty, in addition to the [product](#i-ship-products) and [engineering growth](#i-lead-engineering-growth) outcomes above, I also collaborated across group and functional lines:

-- I was awarded PagerDuty's *Breakthrough* leadership award in 2019 and the *Inclusively Leading and Learning* award in 2022.<br/><br/>
+- I was awarded PagerDuty's *Breakthrough* leadership award in 2019 and the *Inclusively Leading and Learning* award in 2022.
-- I developed an internal capability supporting refined product management shipping strategies.<br/><br/>
+- I developed an internal capability supporting refined product management shipping strategies.
-- I ideated and prototyped features and products in partnership with my Product and Leadership colleagues.<br/><br/>
+- I ideated and prototyped features and products in partnership with my Product and Leadership colleagues.
-- I led our own Incident Management practice.<br/><br/>
+- I led our own Incident Management practice.
-- I have MC'd the company's annual kickoff, and co-hosted the company's [IPO Breakfast Party](/assets/images/ipo-breakfast.jpg).<br/><br/>
+- I have MC'd the company's annual kickoff, and co-hosted the company's [IPO Breakfast Party](/assets/images/ipo-breakfast.jpg).
-- I launched and supported a more rigorous iteration of Engineering's Design Review process.<br/><br/>
+- I launched and supported a more rigorous iteration of Engineering's Design Review process.
 - I launched and led technical and organizational reorganizations and process iterations.

 ---